AjaxMultiCommentary/ajmc-elixir/README.md

 In order to start the app locally, you will need to set a few environment variables:

-- `IIIF_ROOT_URL`: The URL for our IIIF Image API.
-Defaults to https://ajaxmulticommentary.github.io/ajmc_iiif/.
 - `ZOTERO_API_URL`: for now, set it to something like https://api.zotero.org/groups/YOUR_GROUP_HERE, since Zotero prefixes most API queries by the user or group.
 (See https://www.zotero.org/support/dev/web_api/v3/basics.)
 - `ZOTERO_API_TOKEN`: See https://www.zotero.org/settings/keys.